isomerpages/sndgo-snt/_seniors/Tech Webinars for Seniors.md

 title: Tech Webinars for Seniors
 permalink: /seniors/overview/
 description: Sign up for our FREE webinars to learn more about tech!
-image: /images/OG Image/SNT Senior OG Image.jpeg
+image: /images/og image/snt senior og image.jpeg
 ---
 # Aug 2023: Cybersecurity and Wellness